Get

 Ideal Diet for Maintaining a Healthy Weight

-Hmongs are work dogs that generally need at least 1.5 times more food than less active breeds.
+Hmongs are working dogs that generally need at least 1.5 times more food than less active breeds.
 They also require more hydration because they are constantly on the move.
 When choosing your pet’s food, you must ensure it has the right proportions of proteins, fats, carbohydrates, minerals, vitamins, and moisture.

 dogster paw divider